jkphl/shortbread/README.md

 As you see, I recommend [vinyl-file](https://github.com/sindresorhus/vinyl-file) for creating Vinyl objects of your files.

-For external resources you can also pass in absolute URLs for `js` and `css` instead of Vinyl objects.
+For **external resources** you can also pass in absolute URLs for `js` and `css` instead of Vinyl objects.

+*shortbread* uses regular expressions to filter and separate the **critical CSS & JavaScript resources**.
+Resources not matching any expression will be ignored.
+You may configure custom file name patterns via the [extended configuration](#extended-configuration) options `css` and `js`.

 ### Cookie slot

 By default, the name of the *shortbread* cookie is `sb`.
 If you're using multiple resource sets, however, you'll have to keep track of them separately by "slotting" the cookie.
 When you pass a `slot` argument to the `shortbread()` function, say `"set1"`, the cookie will be named `sb_set1`.
 The actual cookie name is returned in the `cookie` property of `shortbread()`'s result object.

 ### Extended configuration